-Key

-(Unshaded areas) 'Group 2' areas of significant protection from wind energy development.
-Proposals will require to demonstrate that any significant effects on the qualities of these areas can be substantially overcome by siting, design or other mitigation and assessment against the criteria in policy E2.
+Key (Unshaded areas) 'Group 2' areas of significant protection from wind energy development.
+Proposals will require to demonstrate that any significant effects on the qualities of these areas can be substantially overcome by siting design or other mitigation and assessment against the criteria in siting, design or other mitigation and assessment against the criteria in policy E2.
 (Purple shaded areas) 'Group 3' areas with potential for wind energy development, where wind energy development is likely to be acceptable subject to detailed consideration against the criteria in policy E2.

-- In addition, to clarify the policy context for the Group 2 and 3 areas of the spatial framework it is proposed to amend the text at the beginning of the second paragraph of policy E2 so it is clear that that individual turbines (and not just wind farms) are supported in principle within the terms of the policy. - Para 2 1st sentence should be amended to read (revised text italics): Proposals for solar energy, wind farm developments energy, hydroelectric landscape terms.
-The supporting text explains that the spatial framework has been informed by the Council's Wind Energy Study (2012) (CD/44), but the Council agrees that further explanation and clarification would be helpful.
+- In addition, to clarify the policy context for the Group 2 and 3 areas of the spatial framework it is proposed to amend the text at the beginning of the second paragraph of policy E2 so it is clear that that individual turbines (and not just wind farms) are supported in principle within the terms of the policy. - Para 2 1st sentence should be amended to read (revised text italics): Proposals for solar energy, wind farm developments energy, hydroelectric